 The Montreal Protocol, finalized in 1987, is a global agreement to protect the stratospheric ozone layer by phasing out the production and consumption of ozone-depleting substances (ODS).
 The stratospheric ozone layer filters out harmful ultraviolet radiation, which is associated with increased prevalence of skin cancer and cataracts.
 The United States ratified the Montreal Protocol in 1988 and has joined its four subsequent amendments.
-The U.S. has been a leader within the Protocol and has taken strong domestic action to phase out the use of ODS such as chlorofluorocarbons (CFCs) and halons.
+The United States has been a leader within the Protocol throughout its existence, and has taken strong domestic action to phase out the use of ODS such as chlorofluorocarbons (CFCs) and halons.
 Over two million tons of ODS have been phased out under the Montreal Protocol since its inception.

 A great deal of work continues to ensure protection of the ozone layer, particularly in developing countries.
 Through the Protocol's Multilateral Fund, over $3 billion has been used to help lesser-developed countries make the transition out of ODS The Montreal Protocol has been amended four times since 1987.
 These amendments introduced additional control measures and regulated additional ODS.

 The Montreal Protocol’s Scientific Assessment Panel estimates that implementation of the Montreal Protocol may allow the ozone layer to return to its pre-industrial levels by 2060-2075.
 The United States continues to work with its partners from all over the world to ensure that progress moves forward on protection of the stratospheric ozone layer.

 The full text of the Protocol and other publication are available through the UNEP Ozone Secretariat.